 What Is a Print License?

-A few more examples are provided to hopefully provide some clarity about usage:
+A few more examples to provide some clarity about usage:

 Print Licenses for the Stage